-LA ALLER OF BUILDING TO THE STATE OF THE STA Administrative Review An Administrative Review for compliance with CHRB Policies and Procedures and Grant Guidelines and Application Instructions is performed upon receipt of Concept Papers and Full Proposals.
+Administrative Review An Administrative Review for compliance with CHRB Policies and Procedures and CHRB Grant Guidelines and Application Instructions is performed upon receipt of Concept Papers and Full Proposals.
 Noncompliance with these requirements will result in return of Concept Papers and Full Proposals without scientific review.
-See page 28 in the Grant Guidelines and Application Instructions for examples of noncompliance.
 Advisor/Mentor Individual who provides limited advisory services and/or serves as a mentor to the Principal Investigator.
 This individual may be from outside the Commonwealth of Virginia.
 This individual's services may not be paid for with CHRB or matching funds, but this individual may be cited in publications regarding the project.
 An Advisor/Mentor must devote greater than 0% effort to the project, must provide a CV and a letter of support.
 Applicant Institution or Organization State institution of higher education, agency of the Commonwealth, or non-profit organization which is exempt from income taxation pursuant to §501 c(3) of the Internal Revenue Code, and located in the Commonwealth of Virginia that applies for CHRB grant funding through a submission filed, or a presentation given, by a Principal Investigator on its behalf.
 Biosketch As defined by the National Institutes of Health, "A biographical sketch (also referred to as biosketch) documents an individual's qualifications and experience for a specific role project."
 The Biosketch must include all current positions and scientific appointments.
 Co-Investigator or Collaborator Individual located and employed at the Applicant Institution or Organization who assists with the research project or an individual located at and employed by a CHRB- eligible institution or organization who partners with the Applicant Institution or Organization on the research project.
 This individual's services may be paid for with CHRB or matching funds, and this individual may be cited in publications regarding the project.
 This individual may not be from outside the Commonwealth of Virginia.
 A Co-Investigator or Collaborator must devote greater than 0% effort to the project, must provide a Biosketch and a letter of support.
 Please note that the Full Proposal must include a copy of each subcontract, memorandum of understanding, or affiliation agreement for Co-Investigators and /or collaborators at CHRB-eligible institutions partnering with the Applicant Institution on the research project.
-This individual's services may be paid for with CHRB or matching funds and may be cited in publications regarding the project.
 Collaborating Institution or Organization Institution or organization from which a Collaborator originates.
 Commonwealth Health Research Board ("CHRB") An independent body created pursuant to Virginia Code §32.1-162.23 to provide financial support in the form of grants, donations, or other assistance, for research efforts that have the potential of maximizing human health benefits for the citizens of the Commonwealth of Virginia.
-The CHRB awards grants through its annual threestep grant application review process; the submission of a Concept Paper, the submission of a Full Proposal, and the presentation of the Full Proposal to the CHRB.
-DocuSign Digital Signatures DocuSign Signatures are like electronic "fingerprints" and uses a standard, accepted format, called Public key infrastructure (PKI), to provide the highest levels of security.
-DocuSign Digital signature is used for securing a document and can be verified.
-All CHRB grant-related documents can use DocuSign signature including the cover page for grant submissions and grant agreements.
+The CHRB awards grants through its annual three-step grant application review process; the submission of a Concept Paper, the submission of a Full Proposal, and the presentation of the Full Proposal to the CHRB.
+Electronic Signatures Electronic signatures are like digital "fingerprints" and uses a standard, accepted format, called Public key infrastructure (PKI), to provide the highest levels of security.
+An electronic signature is used for securing a document and can be verified.
+All CHRB grant-related documents must use electronic signature including the cover page for grant submissions and grant agreements.